mewbotorg/mewbot/docs/_build/html/_sources/README_DOCS.md.txt

 If in doubt, delete it anyway.
 There seems to be some issues with `sphinx` caching.

 ## Help!
-Sphin is complaining about `WARNING: Field list ends without a blank line; unexpected unindent.`
+Sphinx is complaining about `WARNING: Field list ends without a blank line; unexpected unindent.`

+Or similar error.

+This is regretfully common, and something in the `sphinx` parser seems positively allergic to reporting the correct line which is causing the error.

+NOTE - This, sometimes, _does not_ seem to meaningfully change output when the error is resolved.
+It may be safe to ignore.

-### And adding lines before the error does not seem to move where the error occurs
+### Adding lines before the error does not seem to move where the error occurs

 E.g. The error is reported on line 54, and adding more lines before line 54 does not seem to move the line reporting the error.
 (In this case, the error was well before - around line 23.